pep-dortmund/homepage-toolbox/install/windows-10_en.md

   <img alt="" src="/img/unix/unix-2.png" class="screenshot" />
 </p>

-The updates must now be installed, as you have only downloaded them thus far.
+The updates must now be installed, as you have only downloaded the metadata thus far.
 This is done by entering the command:
 ```
 sudo apt upgrade